 Prominent among members of the family was Gregorio Biagio, who was a lawyer in Genoa in 1530; Antonio Blasi, a soldier in Velletri in the 17th century; the Blasi family in Sicily

 at this time were barons of Diesi and Sparacia; in 1688 Giuseppe Blasi was Baron

-of Salina; Clemente Biagi...
-Another 91 words (6 lines of text) are included under the topic Early Biagioni Notables in all our PDF Extended History products and printed products wherever possible.
+of Salina; Clemente Biagi of Cremona was a monk in 1740; Sebastiano Biagini was a famous painter, musician and lawyer in La Spezia in...
+Another 71 words (5 lines of text) are included under the topic Early Biagioni Notables in all our PDF Extended History products and printed products wherever possible.

 Early North American immigration records have revealed a number of people bearing the name Biagioni or a variant listed above: Castello Attilio Biagia, who sailed to Philadelphia, Pennsylvania in 1878; Ernesto DeBlasio, aged 27, who arrived at Ellis Island